glirios/spotipy/README.md

 Spotipy's full documentation is online at [Spotipy Documentation](http://spotipy.readthedocs.org/).

+I have forked this repository in the hopes to bring it into compliance with changes maded to the Spotify Web API.

 ## Installation
 If you already have [Python](http://www.python.org/) on your system you can install the library simply by downloading the distribution, unpack it and install in the usual fashion: